 - For tomatoes a 4-6-6 mix

-A general all-purpose fertilizer mixture is 5-10-5.
-The base of a chemical fertilizer is usually sand.
+A general all-purpose mixture is 5-10-5.
+The base of a chemical is usually sand.

-Chemical fertilizer applications should be done strictly according to the directions on the fertilizer label.
+Chemical applications should be done strictly according to the directions on the label.

 An overdose of chemical fertilizers can burn a lawn or green leaves on a plant or even cause them to die.

-A teacup holds about one-half a pound of fertilizer.
-Always water fertilizer in thoroughly, and never let it touch the foliage or stems.
+A teacup holds about one-half a pound of fertilizers.
+Always water fertilizers in thoroughly, and never let it touch the foliage or stems.

 Commercial fertilizers use up the humus in the soil.
 They are short lasting and often leave a residue in the soil that causes an acid or alkali reaction.